A Grinnellian's Story

 Grinnell taught me that life is full of inherent ambiguity and real complexity.
 I learned that not everything is worth wanting, having, or doing.
 I found an intensity and tapped an unsuspected reservoir of energy and creativity.
 Grinnell was the prism that refracted my little beam of light and truth into a rainbow of potentiality.
 I left Grinnell planning to become a college philosophy professor.

-Three years later I was an artillery fire direction specialist in the United States Army in the Mekong Delta region of South Vietnam.
+Three years later I was an artillery fire direction specialist in the United States Army in the Mekong Delta region of South Viet.
 I had enlisted in the Army despite a graduate deferment to go to Yale.
 I elected to be sent to Vietnam — the only promise the Army every kept.
 I left behind a wife, a life, and a career track in academia that I never recovered.

 Why did I do this?
 Was I so unhappy in an unhappy first marriage?
 Was I ashamed of my father who had avoided military service in World War II by working as a railroad fireman until the fighting was over?
 Was I a patriotic child of America bound by duty to serve God and country?
 Was I curious as many others before me to “see the elephant” and observe my reaction?
 I really don’t know.
 It could be some of this, or all of it, or something completely different.